Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 ### Git Status

-I use this command to check how many files have been changed and have not been committed.
+I use **git status command** to check how many files have been changed and have not been committed.

 ```
 git status